ejball/GitHubDigestBuilder/docs/index.md

 ### `--auth`

 You can use this tool without a GitHub [personal access token](https://github.com/settings/tokens) (PAT), but the GitHub event API is extremely rate-limited without one.
-You can provide the PAT via the `--auth` command-line option or via the `auth` configuration field described later.
+You can provide the PAT via the `--auth` command-line option or via the `authToken` or `authTokenEnv` configuration fields described later.
 The *public_repo* permission should be sufficient.

 ```
 > GitHubDigestBuilder digest.yaml --auth 1234567890123456789012345678901234567890